waimea-Jadavidson/200DTD-Assesment-2024-/docs/Design.md

 * Seeing Regatta Events that are upcoming
 * Be able to say that their attending events

-* Not all It iterate, will need to use plain and simple design
+* Computer Competency is minimal, will need to use plain and simple design
 * Plain and simple language

 #### National Secretary